SEIR-7-06/command-line-lab/README.md

 #### Reference Screenshots

-Be sure you open up your `my-favorite-things` directory in Sublime/Atom, so you can track your progress.
+Be sure you open up your `my-favorite-things` directory in your code editor, so you can track your progress.
 Here's a look at what your files/directories should look like after each big step in the exercise:

 - After "Organize your favorite books":